-A critical review of theories of political, social, and economic organization-that have shaped Western social and political thinking in the 19th and 20th centuries.
+A critical review of theories of political, social, and economic organizationthat have shaped Western social and political thinking in the 19th and 20th centuries.
 The philosophical underpinnings of "political theory" will be explored through a close examination of historical events and the relationship between theory and practice.
-Prerequisite: Previous philosophy course or consent of instructor.
 Fulfills Writing Intensive requirement.
 Spring semester.